ITU-BDSA23-GROUP4/Chirp/docs/Report.md

 <!-- Describe briefly the illustration, i.e., how you application is built, tested, released, and deployed. -->
 ### GitHub workflows

-To ensure the flow of the project, we use a tool developed by GitHub known as.
-GitHub Action, otherwise known as a workflow.
+To ensure the flow of the project, we use a tool developed by GitHub known as GitHub Action, otherwise known as a workflow.
 This will also include when the workflows are activated and used.

 #### Build and Test